General Requirements for all graduate programs include:

 The Master's Degree in Curriculum and Instruction plus Certification in K-12 or Secondary Education program is for those seeking initial certification and includes a student teaching component.
 Specializations are available in: Art, Biology, Chemistry, English, French, Mathematics, Physics, Social Sciences, or Spanish.

-Florida Atlantic University’s Master’s Degree in Social Foundations with a specialization in Instructional Technology provides students with the necessary background to enable them to utilize, implement, and maintain modern technology in the field of education and training.
+Florida Atlantic University's Master's Degree in Instructional Technology provides students with the background necessary to utilize, implement, and maintain modern technology in the field of education and training.

-The Master’s Degree in Social Foundations of Education in Educational Psychology program does not lead to certification in any area but allows students to specialize in the application of psychology in an educational setting.
+The Master’s Degree in Educational Psychology program does not lead to certification in any area but allows students to specialize in the application of psychology in an educational setting.

 The Master's Degree in Environmental Education is offered through the Department of Teaching and Learning in the College of Education and provides a comprehensive graduate program that prepares future professionals in the field of environmental education and enhances the environmental education knowledge and skills of practicing teachers.
 This university-wide, interdisciplinary curriculum requires 36 semester hours of credit, and includes opportunities to apply academic theory to practical experiences in the classroom, as well as on-site at the Pine Jog Environmental Education Center.
 For additional information about this program, please contact Dr. Bryan Nichols, Assistant Professor of Science Education, Department of Teaching and Learning, at email@example.com.